We had a full class and great discussions yesterday. They've worked hard this semester, and their spring break is well-deserved!

 For our Quick Write today, they could choose from three options:

-2. Yesterday was National Common Courtesy Day.
-What can they do to increase the levels of politeness and respect in the world around them.
+1. The first day of spring was this week and next week is Spring Break.
+Any plans?2.
+Yesterday was National Common Courtesy Day.
+What can they do to increase the levels of politeness and respect in the world around them.3.
+Yesterday was National French Bread Day.
+What would they do with a good loaf of French bread?

 We had some great comments about lack of respect that we see in the world today.
 And while the students might not say anything to you, they realized that parents who are intentional and diligent in training towards respect, courtesy, and honor should be thanked because these characteristics are really needed.